 CLASS SPECS / AWARDS

-The MHJA competition year begins Dec.
-1 and ends November 30th.
+The MHJA competition year begins December 1 and ends November 30.

 Participation in the program commences on the date an individual membership becomes active in the MHJA.

 horse show.
 In the event the payment is non-negotiable for any reason, the membership application is not complete and will not become effective until all fees and any penalties charged to the MHJA resulting from the non-negotiable payment are made good.